This document is intended to be easy to read and understand. If you have any questions, please reach out to us at email@example.com

 The following services are used on this website:

-Personally identifiable information, like your name or email, is stored on our email marketing platform Mailchimp.
+Personally identifiable information, like your name or email, is stored on our email marketing platform Mailchimp, if you choose to send it to us.

 You can ask for a copy of all your personal data and can dictate that we remove it all from our database.
 Simply contact firstname.lastname@example.org